ginseng666/Abgeordnete-MPs-Austria-1920-2021/README.md

 * education: array; contains all entries on the website of the MP about their education

-The fields for the 2.
+br_complete.json_ the fields for the 2.
 Chamber (Bundesrat, members are appointed by the regional parliaments) are mostly the same, with two differences:
 * the field "nr" is renamed "br" (for Bundesrat): array; contains objects of each independent time period the person held a seat in the second chamber; the object itself contains the "club" the person was a member of, the start and the end date (strings; dd.mm.yyyy); if the person holds currently a seat, "end" = "ongoing"
 * subsequently, the field "br" in the "others"-section is renamed "nr" and contains possible seats in the Nationalrat
 * state: array; this field contains the delegating region, aka the state the Bundesrat is representing